 Brown’s one-year MAT program combines intensive coursework, immersive teaching experiences, and personalized coaching to prepare students to become culturally responsive and impactful educators.

-Both inside and outside the classroom, MAT students receive preparation for secondary-school teaching careers (grades 7-12) in English, mathematics, social studies, and science (biology, chemistry, or engineering/physics).
+MAT candidates receive preparation for secondary-school teaching careers (grades 7-12) in English, mathematics, social studies, and science (biology, chemistry, or engineering/physics) both inside and outside the classroom.
 Our program is a unique blend of outstanding university and residency-based teacher education that prepares students for urban contexts.
-MAT students learn within a particular school context while developing an understanding of the larger landscape of education -- including how to make positive change.
+MAT students learn within a particular school context while developing an understanding of the larger landscape of education – including how to make positive change.

-Applicants don’t need to have prior teaching experience or coursework in education, although prior work with children or adolescents is expected.
-Once applicants have applied, selected applicants will be invited to interview in-person, online, or over the phone with the appropriate faculty.
-See below for specific program requirements.
-Prospective applicants with questions about their coursework or academic background are urged to contact the appropriate faculty member in their content area: Laura Snyder for English, Indira Gil for math, Diane Silva Pimentel for science, and John Palella for social studies.
+Applicants should have a Bachelor's Degree with a major in their chosen discipline or have substantial study in related areas.
+Please see our website for more information.
+We urge prospective applicants with questions about their coursework or academic background to contact the appropriate faculty member in their content area: Laura Snyder for English, Indira Gil for math, Diane Silva Pimentel for science, and John Palella for social studies.